Understanding mortgage-backed securities

 This process, called securitization, is the financial term used for taking cash-flow producing assets (like mortgages), combining them, and transforming them into a pooled security.
 The principal and interest on this pooled security (more commonly referred to as a pass-through security) are then paid back to the investors through monthly payments of both principal and interest.

+Groups of similar mortgage loans combined together produce a pass-through mortgage-backed security.
 A pass-through security makes monthly interest payments, however the principal repayment is amortized over the life of the security.
 Simply put, principal is returned to the investor as the homeowner repays their loan through their regular monthly mortgage payment, and the bond’s interest payment is computed using the remaining principal on the security.

 In a pass-through security, an issuer (servicer) collects homeowners’ monthly payments and passes a proportionate share of the principal and interest back to the bondholders (investors).
 Most fixed income securities, such as Treasury and corporate bonds, make periodic interest payments and repay the principal on the maturity date or call date.